mullick1998/Agents-SmartContract-Development/meeting (Orçun Oruç)/README.md

 - Comments on testing part
 - Needs to be checked
 - Create a temporary folder.
 Put jason and astra-agent folder in that.

+## 1st Review (10.12.2022)

+    1. Be careful about the abbreviation.
+First, use the Belief-Desire-Intention word somewhere in your thesis, and then you can use the BDI abbreviation in the rest of your thesis.
+(Done)

+    2. The technical Background part should be updated.
+Agent, BDI Model (It is a software design pattern), and Agent Programming can be explained in a single subchapter.
+(Done)

+    3. In the Background, an explanation of the Concept subchapter should be cited.
+I assume that individualized, ubiquity and Efficient are not your definitions with their internal details.
+(Done)

+    4. There is no relevancy between Jython and the Background part.
+You need to explain this in the implementation.
+(Done)

+    5. Design and Implementation chapters must be combined.
+(Done)

+    6. You don’t have research questions or hypotheses.
+Please define it.

+    7. You need to define the limits of your research (what are the boundaries of your research).

+    8. The thesis template is wrong on the first page.
+You need to use the latex format like under this link. https://tu-dresden.de/ing/informatik/smt/cgv/studium/materialien?set_language=en  (Done)

+    9. Qualitative and Quantitative methods are not explained well in the result section.
+(Performance parameters, tool, and library versions, how did you create your performance experiment?
+What was your use case ?).
+Why did you test with different blockchain networks?
+Is it really necessary and does the result section respond to one of the research questions or not?

+    10. You can reduce the number of subchapters in the Related Work section.

+## 12th meeting (16th December 2022) [09:30- 09:46]
+VERYYYYYYYYYY IMPORTANTTTTTTTTTTTTTTTTTTTT!!!!!!!

+- Will decide task description together.
+- think of research question and hypothesis.
+(Idea: use task description)
+- Create a question, Which fetaure to implement to Intercat between BDI and MAS.
+Hoe to Interact bw agent and on chain smart contract.
+Put it on the introduction.
+In introduction: Put limit, plans, contribtion, thesis organization.
+One idea: Relate with current scenerio.
+- Important: Answer theoretical part of thesis.
+Not about technology.
+Which features need to add to interact BDI with MAS.
+- Cretae some question for literature research?
+Add this to Related work.
+- Create Hypothesis.
+Ask question based on assumption.

+## 13th meeting (23rd December 2022) [09:30-09:40]
+- Write documention to code.
+- Make changes so Orcun can read.
+- Add Solidity code format, https://docs.soliditylang.org/en/v0.8.17/natspec-format.html

+# WINTER BREAK

+## 14th meeting (6th January 2023) [09:30-]